-Many factors can damage your capillary structure like the climate, hair dryers, dyes, gel products, stress, poor diet, etc, which is why it is good to know how to hydrate your hair.
+Many factors can damage your capillary structure, such as the climate, hair dryers, dyes, gel products, stress, and a poor diet.
+This is why it’s good to know how to help hydrate your hair.

-These oils are great for people who have dry or damaged hair or to nourish it after summer or every once in awhile.
+These oils are great for people who have dry or damaged hair.
+They’re also useful if you want to nourish your hair after the summer or every once in a while.
 People with oily hair should avoid them.
-People that have dry and split ends can also use them, as long as they avoid the scalp.
+People with dry and split ends can also use them, as long as they avoid their scalp.

-Hindus use sesame oil a lot to massage the body and hair.
-In the latter case, it helps prevent baldness and dandruff.
-It is very oily, which is why you should use to massage all of your hair and scalp only in cases of dry hair.
+Sesame oil helps reduce your risk of baldness and dandruff.
+It’s very oily, which is why you should use to massage all of your hair and scalp only in cases of dry hair.
 This oil is highly antioxidant, rich in vitamins and minerals, and has anti-bacterial, anti-inflammatory, and anti-fungal properties.

-The content of Omega 3 fatty oils in linseed oil cares for and deeply hydrates your hair.
-That is why, besides consuming it, you can apply it topically.
-Linseed also contains vitamin E, mucilage, protein, and iodine, among other components.
+The omega-3 in linseed oil help care for and deeply hydrate your hair.
+That’s why, besides consuming it, you can apply it topically.
+Linseed oil also contains vitamin E, mucilage, protein, and iodine, among other components.

-It does not have a very oily texture, which is why you can apply it to any kind of hair.
-We especially recommend it for hair tips that tend to get damaged and split.
+It doesn’t have a very oily texture, which is why you can apply it to any kind of hair.
+We especially recommend it for ends that tend to get damaged and split.

-Apply the oil of your choice to dry skin from the middle of your hair to the ends, or from your scalp down if it is very dry.
+Apply the oil of your choice from the middle of your hair to the ends or from your scalp down if it’s very dry.
 Wash your hair like normal afterwards.

-People that have split ends can also apply a few drops after shampooing.
-For people that have very dry and dull hair, we recommend putting two or three drops on the palm of your hand.
+People with split ends can also apply a few drops after shampooing.
+If you have very dry and dull hair, we recommend putting two or three drops on the palm of your hand.
 Rub together and spread all over your hands.
 Then, comb and massage it through your hair.

-Another option for people with hair that tends to be oily is to mix the oil with natural aloe vera gel in equal parts so that the natural mask is not as oily but allows you to hydrate and nourish your hair well.
+Another option for people with hair that tends to be oily is to mix the vegetable oil with natural aloe vera gel in equal parts so that the natural mask isn’t as oily but still helps hydrate and nourish your hair.

 You can also add the oils to masks, shampoos, or natural dyes like the henna-based kinds.